-VA loan volume has soared 370 percent in the wake of the Great Recession, driven in large part by historically low rates and increasingly tougher lending requirements.
-The VA program provides significant financial benefits that make homebuying possible for score of veterans who might not otherwise qualify.
+VA loan volume has soared in the wake of the Great Recession, driven in large part by historically low rates and increasingly tougher lending requirements.
+The VA program provides significant financial benefits that make home buying possible for score of veterans who might not otherwise qualify.

-Here's a look at six of the biggest, most unbeatable benefits of these long-cherished home loans:
+Here's a look at six of the biggest benefits of these long-cherished home loans:

 No down payment

 This is far and away the program's signature benefit.
-Qualified VA Loan borrowers can purchase up to $417,000 without a down payment in most parts of the country — and even higher in more expensive areas.
+Qualified VA Loan borrowers can purchase up to a county's conforming loan limit without a down payment.
+Those limits can change every year and are higher in more expensive areas.

 For conventional and FHA loans, buyers are typically looking at minimum down payment requirements of 5 percent and 3.5 percent, respectively.
 On a $200,000 mortgage, that's a $10,000 down payment for conventional and a $7,000 down payment for FHA.

 It can take service members and veterans years to save that kind of cash.
-In fact, the average VA borrower has about $7,000 in total assets.
-The ability to purchase with no down payment means military homebuyers don't have to scrape and stockpile for years and years to pursue a home of their own.
+The ability to purchase with no down payment means military home buyers don't have to scrape and stockpile for years and years to pursue a home of their own.